PhilippW94/Kafka_POV/README.md

 ## Merge two collections with a Realm Function and a Trigger

 To be independent from the above use case we install a couple more connectors, additional to the JDBC connector already in place from the previous sections of this POV:
-* connectors/orcale-source-table-whitelisting.sh: this Oracle source connector streams all data from the CUSTOMERS and ORDERS tables into the topics oracle-bulk-<tablename>
+* [connectors/orcale-source-table-whitelisting.sh](https://github.com/PhilippW94/Kafka_POV/blob/main/connectors/orcale-source-table-whitelisting.sh): this Oracle source connector streams all data from the CUSTOMERS and ORDERS tables into the topics oracle-bulk-<tablename>
-* mongo-sink-customers.sh: this Mongo sink connector reads the oracle-bulk-CUSTOMERS topic and stores it into MongoDB
+* [connectors/mongo-sink-customers.sh](https://github.com/PhilippW94/Kafka_POV/blob/main/connectors/mongo-sink-customers.sh) : this Mongo sink connector reads the oracle-bulk-CUSTOMERS topic and stores it into MongoDB
-* mongo-sink-orders.sh: this Mongo sink connector reads the oracle-bulk-ORDERS topic and stores it into MongoDB
+* [connectors/mongo-sink-orders.sh](https://github.com/PhilippW94/Kafka_POV/blob/main/connectors/mongo-sink-orders.sh): this Mongo sink connector reads the oracle-bulk-ORDERS topic and stores it into MongoDB

 We are going to merge the **ORDERS** collection into the **CUSTOMERS** collection.
 For that we create an Atlas Trigger and a Realm Function.